-Oberlin students register for classes in Banner Self Service (formerly PRESTO).
-Banner Self Service registration is available through corresponding tasks in OberView, the college’s mobile-responsive, online tool that serves as a gateway to the information that’s vital to life at Oberlin.
+Oberlin students register for classes in Banner Self Service which is available through corresponding tasks in OberView, the college’s mobile-responsive online tool that serves as a gateway to the information that is vital to life at Oberlin.

 Please contact the Office of the Registrar with questions about registration at 440.775.8450 or firstname.lastname@example.org

 View How to Register for Classes Guide

 |Access the Student Registration Landing Page||:44|